 - Use red cabbage in place of green cabbage and make red cabbage steaks.

-- Swap out the fennel seed for dried thyme, onion powder, chili powder, or red pepper flakes.
+- Swap out the fennel seed for dried thyme, onion powder, chili powder, or taco seasoning.

 - Add a little ginger paste to the garlic for a slightly Asian twist.